curiousTauseef/instagram-real-time/README.md

 ## Author

-Original by Michael Lancaster, some modifications by Sven Slootweg.
+Original by Michael Lancaster, some modifications by Sven Slootweg and some by Tejas Manohar.

 ## License